gnehz972/word4you/README.md

 ## Features

-- 🤖 AI-powered word explanations using Google Gemini API
+- 🤖 AI-powered word explanations using Google Gemini API or QWEN API
 - 📚 Markdown vocabulary notebook easily readable and editable and convertible to other formats
 - 🔄 Git backup/sync with smart conflict resolution
 - 🎨 Rich terminal UI/Raycast extension